Investors pay to lend to Germany, want more from France

-BERLIN Investors paid to lend Germany a combined 3.9 billion euros for six months on Monday, accepting a loss in a renewed flight to safety from the euro zone debt crisis.
+BERLIN Investors paid to lend Germany a combined 3.9 billion euros (3.2 billion pounds) for six months on Monday, accepting a loss in a renewed flight to safety from the euro zone debt crisis.

 France, by contrast, had to pay more to borrow short-term funds, albeit that demand for its bills was strong.
 Investors are increasingly focusing on a handful of euro zone economies, notably Germany and The Netherlands, to park their money.